pekelund-dev/codex-test/infra/test-environment/README.md

 If your service accounts use different names, keep `manage_service_accounts=false` and pass the emails with the `*_service_account_email` variables.

+Upload bindings are applied only when Terraform manages service accounts or when you supply an explicit `upload_service_account_email`.
+Omit that variable (and leave `manage_service_accounts=false`) if you do not have a dedicated upload identity; Terraform will skip the upload roles to avoid missing-account errors.

 After apply, use the outputs for deployment:

 - `bucket_name` → pass to `GCS_BUCKET` when deploying the web app and receipt processor.